williamtnguyen/auction-app/README.md

 $ npm install
 $ npm run client-install
 ```
-Because some of the scripts use [nodemon](https://github.com/remy/nodemon) to start servers, it will have to be installed separately as a *(devDependency)*:
+Because some of the scripts use [nodemon](https://github.com/remy/nodemon) to start servers, it will have to be installed separately as a "devDependency":
 ```shell
 $ npm i nodemon --save-dev
 ```
 ### Starting Servers Concurrently
-Leveraging [concurrently](https://github.com/kimmobrunfeldt/concurrently) v5.1.0 allows both the Express server and React application to be started concurrently (i.e., without needing two terminals) from the root directory.
+Leveraging [concurrently](https://github.com/kimmobrunfeldt/concurrently) v5.1.0 allows both the Express server and React application to be started concurrently (i.e., without needing two terminals) from the root directory:
 ```shell
 $ npm run dev
 ```